Specialist activities I can do to help my child / young person with their understanding, talking or communication

 Something Special uses songs, rhymes and visual humour with Makaton sign language to help you and your child learn how to communicate as well as develop their language in a fun and exciting way.

-This information about how to support your young child forms part of I CAN's guide to the typical stages of speech and language development.
+This information about how to support your young child forms part of Speech and Language UKs guide to the typical stages of speech and language development.
 Young children develop language at different rates and understanding what is typical and what you can do to support your young child can help you give them the best start on their journey to developing communication and language skills.

 The Hanen Centre Parent Programmes